ozgurakgun/ModRef2017/index.md

-## ModRef 2017: The Sixteenth International Workshop on Constraint Modelling and Reformulation

 Constraint Programming (CP) is a powerful set of techniques to model and solve combinatorial problems, which are ubiquitous in academia and industry.